Collections and Research

 Head, Collections and Research

-Curator, Costume and Textiles
+Curator, Dress, Fashion and Textiles

 I love looking closely at a garment and finding stories in its materials, its stitches and signs of wear.
 Clothing plunges me into intimate and complex conversations with the past.